RK-41/RK-41/README.md

 ### Hi there 👋

+I'm a final year B.Tech CSE undergraduate with a passion for web development.
+I'm excited to be here on GitHub and eager to learn from the amazing developer community.

+Currently, I'm honing my skills in NextJS, ReactJS & NodeJS.
+I'm also interested in exploring different web technologies.

+Looking forward to contributing and collaborating on open-source projects!

+Feel free to check out my profile and connect!

 <!--
 **RK-41/RK-41** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.